SegiH/You2Me/INSTALL.md

    1. Create a folder called media under the root of your web server where the file will be stored temporarily.
 Linux users need to give this folder write permissions by running `chmod 775 media`.
    1. Edit the file assets/php/serverTasks.php and set the following values:
         - $destinationPath (Only needed if you are running in server mode) - The path where the media file will be moved to.
 This can be any path that is writable including a remote location such as a Samba mounted folder.
         - $sourcePath - The full path to the media folder on your web server that you created above.
-Ex: /var/www/html/media/
+Ex: `/var/www/html/media/`.
+This location needs to be under your web root and writable.
         - $domain - no need to change unless you want to explicitly set the domain .
-You can change this to $domain ='https://mydomain.com/media/"- The full URL where this app will be hosted.
-Ex: https://www.mysite.com/You2Me/
+You can change this to $domain ='https://mydomain.com/media/" which is the full URL where this app will be hosted.
+Ex: `https://www.mysite.com/You2Me/`
    1. Edit src/app/y2m/y2m.component.ts
-        - If you want to always run the app in server mode only, find and change the line moveToServer = false; to moveToServer = true;.
+        - If you want to always run the app in server mode only, find and change the line `moveToServer = false;` to `moveToServer = true;`.
 If you want to be able to choose whether to download the file or move it to your server, leave this set to false.
 You can always use the MoveToServer URL parameter to decide this when running the web app.
 The title of the page will change to You2Me (Server) when running in server mode to distinguish client and server mode.
 If you don't provide this URL parameter and allowServerMode is false, the app will run in client mode.
 Please note that setting moveToServer = true in src/app/y2m/y2m.component.ts  or by setting the URL parameter &MoveToServer=true will automatically move the file to the server and not display a download button.
         - If you do not want to allow the file from ever being moved to the server with a URL parameter, find and change the line allowMoveToServer = true; to allowMoveToServer = false;
         - Run `npm install` - This will install all of the missing dependencies.
         - Run `npm run build` - This will build You2Me.